Frequently Asked Questions

 Cheryl McBride: First appointment is $135.00 and follow-up appointments are $100.00.

 Liz Harrell: Liz does not bill insurance and offers a discounted rate.
-First appointment is $115.00 and follow up visits are $85.00.
+All sessions are $85.00.

 Fees vary depending on the specific type of testing needed.